Create a dynamic RamDisk with ImDisk Toolkit

-Computer memory has become cheaper in recent time, and it is not that rare anymore that home PCs have 16 Gigabyte or even installed.
+Computer memory has become cheaper in recent time and it is not that rare anymore that home PCs have 16 Gigabyte or even more Gigabytes of RAM installed.

 A RamDisk takes some of the memory of the computer and makes it available as a virtual hard drive.
-You can install programs on it, move temporary file locations to the RamDisk, or run other operations on it to speed them up.
+You can install programs on it, move temporary file locations to the RamDisk or run other operations on it to speed them up.
 Some programs benefit a lot if they are loaded from a virtual disk; startup may be way faster, and certain operations may also be quicker thanks to the faster performance of the RAM compared to that of hard drives.

 Most RamDisk programs are static when it comes to size.
 You set up a new RamDisk by selecting the Megabytes or Gigabytes that you want it to use, and that is about that.
 The Ram used is then limited to use in the RamDisk and not available for other operations.

 ImDisk Toolkit changes that.
 The free Open Source tool provides you with options to allocate memory dynamically instead.

 What this means is that it will only use about as much memory as the RamDisk requires in any given state, regardless of the actual size limit that you have specified during creation.

 So, a 1 Gigabyte RamDisk may only use 10 Megabyte of system memory if only that space is currently occupied on the RamDisk.

 Note: ImDisk requires the Microsoft .Net Framework 4.0.